 You must understand who your customer is and what is important to them so you can craft a brand message that is relevant and emotive.
 Use your findings to create content that makes your customers feel important.

 Three Ways to Use Your Content Strategy to Strengthen Your Brand Message

-Marks and Spencer’s have a buyer persona they call Mrs Spencer who is in her 50s and likes stylish contemporary clothing and shops around 18 times a year.
+Marks and Spencer’s have a buyer persona who they call Mrs Spencer who is in her 50s and likes stylish contemporary clothing and shops around 18 times a year.

-Be specific about your customer persona.
+You must also be specific about your customer persona.
 Give them a name and values and habits that allow you to create content that is explicitly crafted with their preferences considered.
 The message is then unique to them.
 Coupled with a clear focus on organisation content goals and objectives, attracting your target audience becomes simpler.

-3. Involve both global and local teams in the brand messaging development.
+3. Involve both global and local teams in brand messaging development.
 The brand message means different things from different departments and in different cities and different worlds where language and cultures are different.

 Include all departments of the organisation both locally and globally, so that no aspect of core values and strategies are neglected in the goals and objectives and translated into the messaging.
 Additionally, the message may need to be altered or not delivered at all depending on cultures and regions.

 This is a great product launch content outline to help you plan your content for 6 weeks.Download Now

 This extra effort your organisation takes, will only serve in contributing to a successful content marketing strategy and a brand message that is distinctive.
 The organisations we have worked confirm that audiences became more receptive to content when they had taken the time to use content marketing to strengthen their brand message.

 Power up your content marketing efforts at once of our workshops.
 Enrol today to secure your seat.
 SPACES ARE LIMITED.